Bank of America Center

 - The asset required some repositioning due to deferred maintenance and a corresponding erosion of rental rates.

-- Capitalize on BOAC’s competitive advantages which include its iconic status, unobstructed views to the north and west, and historical high occupancy rates.
+- Capitalize on BOAC’s competitive advantages which include its iconic status, located in the heart of the Theatre District, unobstructed views to the north and west, and historical high occupancy rates.